MTV Rock On

-MTV Rock On, or Rock On with MTV, is a television show hosted on MTV India.

-This show is a platform for musicians in India.
+MTV Rock On, or Rock On with MTV, is a television show on MTV India.
+The show is a platform for musicians in India.

 Hosts

-The first season was hosted by VJ's Ayushmann and Anusha Dandekar.

-and the second season by Lisa Haydon and VJ Ayushmann.
+The first season was hosted by VJ's Ayushmann and Anusha Dandekar, and the second season by Lisa Haydon and VJ Ayushmann.

 Judges

-Judges were Singer and Composer Kailash Kher, Ram Sampath and VJ Nikhil for Season 1.

-Bollywood music director Pritam and Indian Ocean (band) bassist Rahul Ram were judges of Season 2.
+The judges were singer and composer Kailash Kher, Ram Sampath and VJ Nikhil in season 1.
+Bollywood music director Pritam and Indian Ocean bassist Rahul Ram were the judges of season 2.